Back To Top

 • Support: Support means different things to different people.
 Some prefer biker shorts for compression around the hips, groin, and legs, while others will appreciate a looser, more free-flowing design.
 I've gathered a selection to offer a variety, including plenty of 2-in-1 options for those who want a little of both.

-• Comfort: Arguably this is the most important factor to consider when it comes to choosing your running shorts.
-Shorts that ride up, chafe or otherwise sit uncomfortably just won't work.
-My top tip: don't be nervous about giving your shorts a proper test when you're trying them on, either in-store or at home.
-Jump around, lift your knees as high as you can, play around with the waistband, anything to make sure you're going to be comfortable in these shorts.
+• Comfort: This is arguably the most important factor when choosing your running shorts.
+Shorts that ride up, chafe or otherwise sit uncomfortably won't work.
+My top tip: don't be nervous about giving your shorts a proper test when trying them on in-store or at home.
+Jump around, lift your knees as high as you can, play around with the waistband, anything to make sure you'll be comfortable in these shorts.

-• Design: Running shorts need to be designed specifically for continuous movement over a relatively long period of time, so I took note of the design of each short to ensure it would allow for this, specifically looking at elements like material, stitching, pocket placement, and more.
+• Design: Running shorts need to be designed specifically for continuous movement over a relatively long period, so I took note of the design of each short to ensure it would allow for this, specifically looking at elements like material, stitching, pocket placement, and more.

 • Choose a liner if you go floaty: If you're opting for floaty running shorts, make sure they come with a liner.
 "For a looser fit short, a built-in liner is essential for better coverage and privacy," she says.
 "It also means you may be able to get away with going commando, which may sound strange, but the liner can act like a pair of panties, improving comfort."

 • High-waisted or on the hips?
-It's perhaps one of the more undervalued features of running shorts but it can make a big difference, says Ward.
+It's perhaps one of the more undervalued features of running shorts, but it can make a big difference, says Ward.
 "It can change how comfortable running shorts are.
-I like a short that sits above my hips/on my waist.
-If you are the same, look for short that has a high waist band in the product description."
+I like a short that sit above my hips/on my waist.
+If you are the same, look for shorts that have a high waist band in the product description."

-• Pocket: Much like the best workout leggings with pockets, shorts have them too and as we've seen, they're incredibly useful.
+• Pocket: Shorts have them too, and as we've seen, they're incredibly useful.
 "I love a short with at least one secret pocket," says the trainer.
 "They are great because if you aren't running with a belt, you can put your card, a key, a gel, or even your lip balm in there."

 Is it better to run in shorts or leggings?

 It also depends on how much you sweat and warm up while you run, which again is completely personal.
-"I find running in leggings very restrictive and uncomfortable and therefore find it noticeably impacts my running," says the personal trainer.
+"I find running in leggings very restrictive and uncomfortable, and therefore find it noticeably impacts my running," says the personal trainer.
 "I would rather wear shorts as I feel more comfortable and lightweight.
-I am quite a hot and sweaty runner too, so I like to wear as little weight in clothing as possible.
+I am quite a hot and sweaty runner too, so I like to wear as little clothing as possible.
 Because shorts are more lightweight, they may make you feel a bit freer and faster.
-It's a tiny difference in added weight but if psychologically makes you feel speedier, then why not?"
+It's a tiny difference in added weight, but if it psychologically makes you feel speedier, then why not?"

 Grace Walsh